 At 7 pm on Saturday, Nov.
-9th, 2019, Valour Canada and the Royal Alberta United Services Institute host Mr. Andrew Robertshaw at the Glenbow Museum (130 9 Avenue SE, Calgary, AB)
+9th, 2019, Valour Canada and the Royal Alberta United Services Institute welcomed Mr. Andrew Robertshaw to the Glenbow Museum (130 9 Avenue SE, Calgary, AB)

 They Shall Not Grow Old:

 Screening and a Discussion of the film with its Historical Adviser

 Reception: 6:30 - 7:00 Program: 7:00 - 9:00